SailFish17/Challenge-1_Kickstarter-analysis/README.md

 *Category and subcategory should have been separated when initially building the data set.

 ### What are some other possible tables and/or graphs that we could create?
+Additional conclusions might be derived by comparison tables and graphs with other subcategories of projects that would answer the following questions.

+For  example,
-*Additional conclusions might be derived by comparison tables and graphs with other subcategories of projects.
-For  example,  Is May ALWAYS a good month for all categories or subcategories or just for Plays.
+-Is May ALWAYS a good month for all categories or subcategories or just for Plays.
+Graph multiple categories and subcategories vs months of the year and compare with Plays.

-*Do other categories of Theater behave differently at all goal levels?
+-Do other categories of Theater behave differently at all goal levels?
+Graph multiple categories to find best funding levels, compare best funded with blurb content and other variables to co-opt best practices in other categoies to increase probability of better funding for plays.

-*An analysis of the blurb is in order at higher goal levels.
+-An analysis of the blurb is in order at higher goal levels.
 Do better explained projects have better funding success?
+See graph in point above

-See language issue with data set above.
+-See language issue with data set above.
 More data is needed to understand the impact of language on funding success.
+This data is not clearly represented in the dataset.